 Attracting Highly Talented People

 It will come as no surprise to you that research shows the power has shifted from the employer to the candidate.
 This means attracting the best talent is not just about profiling the role and your organizational fit, it’s much more about finding out what likely candidates will want from you as an employer.
 Your new talent strategy should include:

-2. Researching the market, finding out where your potential candidates are lookingfor their next role.
+finding out where your potential candidates are looking for their next role.
 Not only engaging with people actively looking, but finding out where highly talented people who may not be in the job market at the moment hang out.

-6. A well thought out employee value proposition is essential.
-Flexibility, working across geographical boundaries and allowing an enhanced work/life balance are usually on the list of highly talented people and so your infrastructure should be sufficiently robust to be able to satisfy those expectations.
+A well thought out employee value proposition is essential.
+Flexibility, working across geographical boundaries and allowing an enhanced work/life balance is usually on the list of highly talented people and so your infrastructure should be sufficiently robust to be able to satisfy those expectations.

 Retaining Your Highly Talented People

-4. Creating an internal fast route.
-An ability to spot and act on emerging talent quickly and efficiently at a pace which matches the aspirations of high flyers.
+an ability to spot and act on emerging talent quickly and efficiently at a pace which matches the aspirations of high flyers.

 if you are prepared to invest in your highly talented people, they should be delivering great products and outcomes for your business.

 Even with the most well informed and thought out attraction and retention strategies, the time will come when your best performing talent will leave.
 Your job in these circumstances is knowing you’ve done your best, and let them go with your blessing.